-Roof Rats in the North Bay and East Bay Area
+Roof Rats in the North and East Bay of California

-If you have a roof rat infestation in your Bay Area property, contact your local rodent control experts!
+If you have a roof rat infestation on your property, always contact a licensed rodent control company.

 Need help with Roof Rat control?